 These products are often used as alternatives to more traditional wood flooring.
 Both come from renewable resources.
 Bamboo, which is really a type of grass, can regrow in a handful of years rather than the decades it takes a typical wood species to reach maturity.
 Cork is made from the bark of the cork tree.
 Once harvested, the cork regrows in a few years.
 The problem with both is the amount of energy required to transport them—bamboo from Asia and cork from the Medeterranian area—to the North America market.

-Bamboo can come from over harvested sources, so look for the FSC certification.
-For cork, choose low-emitting adhesives for glue-down installations.
+Bamboo can come from over-harvested sources, so look for the FSC certification.
+For cork, choose low-VOC adhesives for glue-down installations.

 People often use the term linoleum to mean any man-made tile product that is not ceramic or stone.
 But linoleum is a separate product that has been around since the mid-1800s.
 It's a natural product made from linseed oil, tree resins and limestone pressed onto a natural fiber backing.
 Designers like the color choice and the fact that the color goes all the way through the material, so scuffs and other damage are easy to repair.